 184.108.40.206.2 - The repository shall have procedures in place to monitor and receive notifications when hardware technology changes are needed.

-Feedback from the Designated Community is an important source of information about system behaviour and hardware performance.
-As described in 220.127.116.11.1, SP receives ongoing and extensive feedback from its Designated Community.
+Feedback from the Designated Community is an important source of information about system behaviour and hardware suitability.
+As described in 220.127.116.11.1, the repository receives ongoing and extensive feedback from its Designated Community.